Sinacam/interface/README.md

 Two interfaces compare equal iff they are both empty or refer to the same object.

 All other special member functions all behave like they should.
-There is no conversion between different interfaces unless one is a subset of another.

 ## Non-member functions